pymal-developers/pymal/README.md

 Dependencies
 ===========
 * python 3.4.*
-    - Wasn't tried on oth pythons, but i believe it will work on all python 3.
+    - Wasn't tried on other python 3, but i believe it will work on all python 3.
-    - Because of python 3 new and python 2.7.*.
+    - Won't work on python 2 (known problem is the headers of functions).
+I don't believe it should be even discussed. (python 2 was announced as deprecated).
 * BeautifulSoup4
     - html5lib for BeautifulSoup4 to read html pages better.
 * requests